maclennann/s3crets/README.md

 ### Fetching Secrets

 Once you have your `Secretfile` ready, there are two ways you can actually fetch the secrets.
-Both ways, assume you have you [AWS credentials set up](http://docs.aws.amazon.com/sdkforruby/api/#Credentials).
+Both ways, assume you have your [AWS credentials set up](http://docs.aws.amazon.com/sdkforruby/api/#Credentials).

 #### Command Line